sbehe/ebpf_block_profiler/README.md

 ## Summary

-## Summary

-This version improves the profiler by:
+This version adds latency histograms to the I/O profiler:
-- Replacing fragile block tracepoints with stable kprobes:
-  - I/O submission: Hooked at `submit_bio_noacct`
-  - I/O completion: Hooked at `bio_endio`
-- Capturing and preserving original I/O size at submission time to avoid size=0 errors at completion.
-- Passing both latency and size information correctly to userspace.
+- Implemented a BPF_MAP_TYPE_ARRAY to maintain latency buckets (log2 scale).
+- Incremented histogram buckets directly from the eBPF `trace_io_complete` program.
+- Added userspace logic to pull and print the histogram cleanly upon program exit (Ctrl+C).
+- Provided a clear view of latency distributions across all I/Os.
-- Verified working with live fio workloads and accurate size reporting.
+- Verified working under live fio workloads, with accurate, meaningful latency histograms.

-This completes the base functional version of the real-time I/O profiler.
+With this savepoint, the base real-time I/O profiler is complete and production-grade.